JulienMalka/Minijazz-processor/readme.md

 Please note that you can find all the code relative to this project on my github repo : https://github.com/JulienMalka/sysnum

+As suggested in the project description, here is a website dedicated to my project : http://julienmalka.me/sysnum-simulateur.html

 Before running the simulator, please perform this command :
 ```pip install -r requirements.txt```